Are mice or rats right for your family? Possibly, if you know a little about them before you decide to adopt.

-Breeders and Pet Stores
+Avoid Getting Mice and Rats From Breeders and Pet Stores

 If you adopt rats or mice, you’ll need to provide them with a comfortable habitat that meets all their needs.

 - Because of their sensitive respiratory systems, they can’t be exposed to smoke.
 Similarly, don’t spray perfumes, cleaning products, or other airborne chemicals near them.

-- Almost anything can be a fun toy for them: Try using paper towel and toilet paper rolls for tunneling, small balls, anything that they can climb, and tissue boxes and paper bags filled with bedding to allow them to burrow and hide their treats.
+- Mice and rats don’t feel secure in an open cage—it should be packed full of species-appropriate toys, hiding and sleeping areas, and items such as branches, tubes, tunnels, and other items to climb on.
+Look for items such as cork logs, wooden bridges, coconut huts, and grass tunnels.
+They would also enjoy tissue boxes, paper bags, and so on, but be sure to replace paper items if they get soiled.
 Mice and rats are extremely smart and love to solve puzzles, too.
 Have fun with them by making puzzles for them to solve for a treat reward, and then watch them figure them out.
 You can put a treat inside a toilet paper roll and stuff paper into the ends, put a reward inside a paper bag and roll the top closed, ball up a piece of paper around a snack, hide a tempting morsel under only one of two small paper cups, and try anything else that you think they might enjoy.